-One of his key investigations was a year-long inquiry which began in 1965, before he became committee chair, into the issue of traffic safety.
-His work helped save millions of lives.
+One of his key investigations was a year-long inquiry

+which began in 1965, before he became committee chair, into the issue of traffic safety.

 In the United States, between 1900 and 1964, motor vehicle accidents caused 1.5 million deaths.
 In 1965 alone, with 91 million vehicles on American roads, accidents accounted for: